 That slightly larger size means the mount is different, though the legacy BOLT mounts are still compatible – you’ll just have a slight gap between the mount and the computer.

 I also appreciate the fact that the included computer mount has more offset which makes it work better with wider stems.
 It’s still not perfectly centered on the Truvativ stem above, but it’s better than the previous version.
-The included mount is still plastic with the option of locking the computer in place with a tiny screw.
+The included mount on the new BOLT is still plastic with the option of locking the computer in place with a tiny screw.